Yoga Stories for Teaching Kids Yoga Poses

 Here’s a short video of myself doing a kids yoga story lesson to the book, I Want My Hat Back by Jon Klassen.

-Just know your animal poses and transportation vehicles and go with the flow of the mood.
+Just learn the poses for animals, landscape features, and transportation vehicles and go with the flow of the mood.

 Yes, it’s perfect to throw in some subjugated movement to act out specific parts of the story.